zhenghao-li/Data_Mining/Exercise-1.md

 <img src="Exercise-1_files/figure-gfm/unnamed-chunk-8-1.png" style="display: block; margin: auto;" />

+The pie chart displays the probability that the traveler will experience a delay higher than 33 minutes (the 90th percentile).
+After filtering out the delays higher than the the 90th Quantile for the previous graph, we used that table to count how many flights are in each in month and divided that by total flights.
+In this way, the traveler is able to check what is the probability of having a flight that will be delayed for more than 33 minutes.

 ## 1.6 Which City Has the Worst Average Departure Delays

 The map shows the airports whose out of Austin flights have the highest